-Southern flying squirrels will be the smaller of 2 flying squirrel species native to North America.
+Southern flying squirrels are the smaller of 2 flying squirrel species native to North America.
 They generally have grey-brown fur with white furred bellies, and they are notable for the furry membrane which goes between their front and rear legs.
 When they reproduce, flyers usually have 2-7 pups twice per year.

 Why They’re Pests

 Nobody wants to live with their entire extended family, and it would be even worse to have someone else’s entire family move into your home.
-Sadly, when a flying squirrel determines that your house is a great hangout, they bring a whole colony of flyers together to roost.
-Flyers seek out hot, enclosed areas like attics during the autumn and the chilly winter months so that they can store food and remain cozy while winter rages outside.
+Sadly, when a flying squirrel decides that your house is a great hangout, they bring a whole colony of flyers together to roost.
+Flyers seek out hot, enclosed areas like attics during the fall and chilly winter months so that they can store food and remain cozy while winter rages outside.
 Pregnant flyers also seek the safety of attics for birthing and raising their pups.